FAQ: I-9 Alternative Procedure for Remote Employment Verification

-Grace Waweru is an Associate at the firm’s Philadelphia office and assists corporate and individual clients on a range of employment-based and family-based immigration matters.
-These range from nonimmigrant visa petitions including H-1B, H-3, L-1, E-3, and O-1 visa petitions, Permanent Labor Certifications, EB-2, and EB-3 immigrant petitions, and naturalization.
+Grace Waweru is an Associate at the firm’s Philadelphia office and assists corporate and individual clients on a range of employment-based and individual immigration matters.
+These range from nonimmigrant visa petitions including H-1B, H-3, L-1, E-3, and TN visa petitions, Permanent Labor Certifications, EB-2 and EB-3 immigrant petitions, adjustment of status and naturalization.

 Grace immigrated to the U.S. at a young age with her family from Nairobi, Kenya.
 Her immigrant background fueled her passion to become an immigration attorney to represent individuals pursuing their careers and establishing their lives in the U.S., just as she and her family did.

 Her career in immigration began with assisting corporate clients with employment-based visas.
 Before law school, she worked as a paralegal at a boutique immigration law firm in Philadelphia where she managed employment-based cases including nonimmigrant visa petitions and Permanent Labor Certifications from the U.S. Department of Labor.